chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 pass testing for ``start_test -performance``).

 Contributors should be reasonably confident in the testing done on their code before asking for a review.
-Should additional testing resources be need, you can request help from a member of the core Chapel team when creating your pull request.
+Should additional testing resources be needed, you can request help from a member of the core Chapel team when creating your pull request.